 30. This Ordinance shall not affect or apply to any act, conduct or omission of or by any member of any Force of the United Kingdom, or any member of a civilian component of such a Force or any dependent of any member of such a Force or civilian component as those terms are defined by paragraph 1(a)(i), (b) and (d) respectively of Section 1 of Annex C to the Treaty of Establishment.

-Ordinance not to apply to members of UK Forces, civilian components or their dependents.
+Exemption for members of UK Forces, civilian components and their dependents from sections 7 and 8